-Yes.
+The short answer is yes.
 One of the biggest mistakes of taking selfies is using the front camera on your smartphone rather than the back.
-Although it’s tempting to check your expression in the screen, the front camera on your phone generally takes a lower resolution and lower quality image.
-The back camera has more pixels, a flash for low lighting, and can increase the chances of shooting a tack-sharp selfie.
+Obviously, it is quicker and easier to set up a shot and to see yourself, but easy doesn’t always work.
+Although it’s tempting to check your expression on the screen, the front camera on your phone generally takes a lower-resolution and a lower-quality image.

 It takes a bit more coordination to take a selfie with the back camera.
-You may need to use a selfie stick, tripod, or lean your phone up against an object to create a makeshift stand.
+You may need to use a selfie stick, tripod, or even lean your phone up against an object to create a makeshift stand.
 You’ll also want to use the self-timer or the exterior button to snap the photo rather than use the onscreen button to release the shutter.

 The most important thing you need to remember is that it just takes practice.
 Those Insta guys and girls who take amazing photos are able to do that because they practice over and over again.
 They master angles and lighting, they can pose immaculately, but it all comes from constant practice.

 Taking pictures of landscapes may seem simple when you’re surrounded by so much natural beauty in the outdoors.
 But to really take a great photo, one that you want to share with friends or hang on your wall, there’s more to it than just pulling out your camera and snapping a few pics.

 How different are landscape photos to taking selfies?

 In short, the difference is huge!
 For a start, it’s difficult to get the image sharp and clear because there’s no object in the foreground to focus on.
 If you have the opportunity to tweak with settings, you want to select a mid-range aperture.
 If you don’t have this option to select, don’t worry, most phones will make a choice automatically.